Ankycorbin

 Ankycorbin is an ankyrin repeat and coiled-coil domain containing protein that in humans is encoded by the RAI14 gene.
+Ankycorbin has been associated with the cortical actin cytoskeleton structures in terminal web, cell-cell adhesion sites as well as stress fibres.
 It is expressed in a variety of human tissues and is thought to play a role in actin regulation of ectoplasmic specialization, establishment of sperm polarity and sperm adhesion.
 It may also promote the integrity of Sertoli cell tight junctions at the blood testis barrier.

 Gene

 Location

 RAI14 contains 15 exons and is located on the plus strand of chromosome number 5 at position 5p13.2.
 It spans 5,068 base pairs from position 34,656,328 to 34,832,612.

 Gene Neighborhood

 Genes TTC23L and LOC105374721 neighbor RAI14 on chromosome 5.

 Expression

 RAI14 is expressed within a wide range of human tissues.
 Some areas of the highest expression by TPM (transcripts per million) include tissues of the endometrium, smooth muscle, cervix, cervix, testis, and spleen.
 Within the human brain, RAI14 expression is abundant in the area around the brain stem and medulla.
 The highest expression levels came from the myelencephalon, a region of the embryonic brain that would later become the medulla oblongata.